MeadowlarkDAW/rainout/DESIGN_DOC.md

 // ---- Run Options -------------------------------------------------------------------

-// These are flags passed into the `run()` method that describe how the user wants the
+// Additional options passed into the `run()` method.
-// stream to behave to certain errors.

 // Note the API of this section is still a work in progress.
 We will add/remove items
 // as we deem necessary.

+#[derive(Debug, Clone)]
-pub struct ErrorBehavior {
+pub struct RunOptions {
-    audio_backend_not_found: NotFoundBehavior,
-    audio_device_not_found: NotFoundBehavior,
-    audio_port_not_found: AudioPortNotFoundBehavior,
-    buffer_size_config_error: BufferSizeConfigErrorBehavior,

-    midi_backend_not_found: NotFoundBehavior,
-    midi_device_not_found: MidiDeviceNotFoundError,
+    /// If `Some`, then the backend will use this name as the
+    /// client name that appears in the audio server.
+This is only relevent for some
+    /// backends like Jack.
+    ///
+    /// By default this is set to `None`. pub use_application_name: Option<String>,

+    /// The maximum number of events a MIDI buffer can hold.
+    ///
+    /// By default this is set to `1024`. pub midi_buffer_size: u32,

+    /// If true, then the backend will mark every input audio buffer that is
+    /// silent (all `0.0`s) before each call to `process()`.
+    ///
+    /// If false, then the backend won't do this check and every buffer will
+    /// be marked as not silent.
+    ///
+    /// By default this is set to `false`. pub check_for_silent_inputs: bool,

+    /// Flags on how the system should respond to various errors.
+    /// (see the code for the current implementation of `ErrorBehavior`) pub error_behavior: ErrorBehavior,
 }

-pub enum NotFoundBehavior {
-    ReturnWithError,
-    TryNextBest,
-}

-pub enum AudioPortNotFoundBehavior {
-    ReturnWithError,
-    UseEmptyBufferForInvalidPorts,
-}

-pub enum SampleRateConfigErrorBehavior {
-    ReturnWithError,
-    TryNextBest,
-    TryNextBestWithMinMaxSR((u32, u32)),
-}

-pub enum BufferSizeConfigErrorBehavior {
-    ReturnWithError,
-    TryNextBest,
-    TryNextBestWithMinMaxSize((u32, u32)),
-}

-pub enum MidiDeviceNotFoundError {
-    ReturnWithError,
-    UseEmptyBufferForInvalidDevices,
-}

 // ------------------------------------------------------------------------------------

-// Run the given config in an audio thread. pub fn run<P: ProcessHandler, E: ErrorHandler>((
+/// Run the given configuration in an audio thread.
+///
+/// * `config`: The configuration to use.
+/// * `options`: Various options for the stream.
+/// * `process_handler`: An instance of your process handler.
+/// * `error_handler`: An instance of your error handler.
+///
+/// If an error is returned, then it means the config failed to run and no audio
+/// thread was spawned.
+pub fn run<P: ProcessHandler, E: ErrorHandler>(
     config: &Config,
-    // If Some, then the backend will use this name as the client name that appears
-    // in the audio server.
-This is only relevent for some backends like Jack.
-    use_application_name: Option<String>,
-    error_behavior: &ErrorBehavior,
+    options: &RunOptions,
     process_handler: P,
     error_handler: E,
 ) -> Result<StreamHandle<P, E>, RunConfigError> {